Duration: 3 hours

 Location: The Argyle and Andersonville neighborhoods on Chicago's far north side.

 All tickets must be purchased in advance.
 Tickets are nonrefundable.
 If you cannot make the tour, contact us 24 hours prior and we will make every effort to reschedule.
 Tours will operate rain or shine

 Your guide will greet you inside of Nha Hang Viet Nam, 1032 W. Argyle Street, just 2 blocks east of the Argyle Red Line stop.

-During our one and a quarter mile walk, we’ll make two stops at Vietnamese restaurants in the Argyle neighborhood, then take a short walk to Andersonville where we’ll pop into the Swedish American Museum, then eat Swedish carryout in an old time tavern.
-Next we stop for Middle Eastern food, before finishing with a short walk to a cozy pie shop.
+During our one and a quarter mile walk, we’ll make two stops at Vietnamese restaurants in the Argyle neighborhood, then take a short walk to Andersonville for a spice tasting in a dazzling Middle Eastern market.
+Then we pop into the Swedish American Museum before finishing with a short walk to a cozy pie shop.

 Nha Hang Viet Nam

 This is the hole-in-the-wall restaurant that your friends will thank you for finding.
 Simply the best Vietnamese food in Chicago.